ua-snap/wrcc-wind-tool/README.md

 3. `render.py -f ancillary/raw_qc.ipynb -o ancillary`: executes the jupyter notebook for initial QC investigation of raw data. * May require extra steps to run.
 4. `process_raw.py`: Process the raw data into a pickeld file of all station data.
 5. `preprocess.py -n <number of cores> -rcxw`: preprocess the data for app ingest.
 Creates the remaining files tracked in `data/`.
+6. `prep_ckan.py -n <number of cores>`: prepares the cleaned and adjusted wind data for distribution on SNAP's CKAN.
+There is no script to facilitate transfer of these data, instead this was designed to be done on the same filesystem as the ultimate target directory and placed with `mv`.

 * Namely, adding the pipenv python install as a kernel for jupyter, as has been done on the development machine.
 Not doing this is untested.